belle2/basf2/tracking/doc/specials.rst

-The ``KinkFitter`` class is responsible for processing the kink track pair candidates: fitting the kink vertex, hits reassignment between tracks, daughter track refitting to improve the resolutions, fitting the combination of the track pair as one track to suppress the clones, and finally filtering and store the result.
+The ``KinkFitter`` class is responsible for processing the kink track pair candidates: fitting the kink vertex, hits reassignment between tracks, daughter track refitting to improve the resolutions, fitting the combination of the track pair as one track to suppress the clones, and finally filtering and storing the result.
 It is also responsible for processing the tracks selected to be split to create a kink track pair.
 The ``KinkFinderParameters::m_kinkFitterMode`` is responsible for switching ON and OFF different algorithms inside ``KinkFitter``, as it is described below.